-While much of the discussion in this tutorial deals with the role of retailers in the marketing strategy for consumer products companies, it is necessary to understand that retailers face their own marketing challenges.
+While much of the discussion in this tutorial deals with the role of retailers in the marketing strategy for consumer products companies, it is necessary to understand the concerns of retailers as they face their own marketing challenges.?
 Among the marketing issues facing retailers are:

 Retailers know that satisfied customers are loyal customers.
 Consequently, retailers must develop strategies intended to build relationships that result in customers returning to make more purchases.